Stadly/TimelineExtractor/README.md

 By enabling Location History in Google Maps, Google will save your location data and processes it in order to create your personal [Timeline](https://www.google.com/maps/timeline).

-You can easily [download the raw data](https://takeout.google.com/) saved by Google.
-It is also possible to download the processed location history for a single day, but not to download more than one day at a time.
+You can easily [download the raw data](https://takeout.google.com/) saved by Google; this will put your timeline data in `JSON` files that do not contain the same level of detail as downloading the `kml` files.
+It is also possible to download a `kml` file of the processed location history for a single day, but it is not possible to download more than one day at a time.

 `TimelineExtractor` lets you easily download your location history.
 There are multiple options for specifying which dates to download:
 - Specify one or more dates.
 - Specify a date range.
 - Specify one or more photos or directories, to download location history for the capture dates of the photos and contained photos.

 Google Timeline exports your location history using the `kml` format.
-There are som issues with how Google formats the files, making them incompatible with software such as [GPSBabel](https://www.gpsbabel.org). `TimelineExtractor` takes care of these issues, generating valid `kml` files.
+There are some issues with how Google formats the files, making them incompatible with software such as [GPSBabel](https://www.gpsbabel.org). `TimelineExtractor` takes care of these issues, generating valid `kml` files.

 ## Installation